white-shn/pwn.college_Nishant/implicit relative paths. from root directory.md

 **Flag:** `pwn.college{g4cWjQQD0bhQGtNjeAUA1kLesrz.QX5QTN0wSOzgjNzEzW}`

-I directly executed the /challenge/run program which helped me get the name of the current working directory used cd command to get in the directory (cd /)
+I directly executed the /challenge/run program which helped me get the name of the current working directory then used cd command to get in the directory (cd /).

 After this I executed the program by writing the relative path of the program (challenge/run) which gave me the flag .
 ```bash
 hacker@paths~implicit-relative-paths-from-:~$ /challenge/run